Apprenti-401-ProjectOne/ProjectOne/groupAgreement.md

 - Travis Skyles - https://github.com/tskyles
 - Natalie Alway - https://github.com/natalielyn

-*All* team members will substantively contribute to coding features using all three languages.
+*All* team members will substantively contribute to coding features.

 **Purpose Statement:**
 Work hard.
 Work well together.
-Create a quality Web App.
+Create a quality backend server project.
 Exceed even our own expectations.

 **Code of Conduct:**
 We are each responsible for the quality of our own work, and pledge to work as hard as necessary to ensure that our efforts enhance our group goals.